dhmunro/dudley/docs/syntax.rst

 referenced array declaration in a Dudley layout looks like this:

 **referenced_data**
-  ^ datatype shape\ :subscript:`opt` address\ :subscript:`opt`
+  datatype shape\ :subscript:`opt` placement\ :subscript:`opt`

-This looks similar to an ordinary data item declaration but without a `data_name`.
+This looks similar to an ordinary data item declaration.
 However, there are additional restrictions on the `datatype` and `shape` of a referenced array.
 Namely, it may use only named datatypes declared in the root dict, and its shape may include only explicit integer dimension lengths - parameter names are not permitted in referenced array